In Stock

 Sencha of ecological origin from the Kirishima town region in Kagoshima Prefecture.
 The tea is sourced from the May harvest from the Asatsuyu cultivar.
 The green leaves give a crystal clear infusion of bright green colour.
 In its taste, a significant sweetness is evident with a hint of macadamia nut.
 When translated the name of Kinomi means nut, hinting at the taste profile of the tea.

-The green leaves give a crystal clear infusion of bright green colour.
+An organic example of Sencha from the Kirishima part of Kagoshima Prefecture, it is harvested from the Asatsuyu cultivar and produced in May .
+When brewed, the green leaves give rise to a crystal clear infusion bright green in colour.
 In its taste, a significant sweetness is evident with a hint of macadamia nut.
-When translated the name of Kinomi means 'nut', hinting at the taste profile of the tea.
+The name of “Kinomi” means nut, hinting at the taste profile of the tea.

 Preparation guidelines: Use 12 g of tea (approx. 7 tsp) for 1 l of water at the temperature of 60-70°C. Allow to infuse for 2-3 minutes.
 Strain and serve.
 Suitable for 3 infusions.